BradleyChatha/bcstd/README.md

 # Overview

+**Project status:** On hiatus until I can finally work up the motivation to get this running on Linux.
+Currently, accessing any non-TLS global value crashes, and I just cba to figure out why.

 This is mostly just a little hobby project.

 This is a -betterC standard library with no dependency on libc and Phobos, for personal use.
 Either to kill time; as an exercise for implementing things, or just for a bit of fun.